 Froth flotation is often times the only method for efficiently separating fine particle systems.
 However, as soon as the amount of ultra-fine particles (smaller than 10 μm) increases, the complexity of particle-particle interactions intensifies to an extent that pushes conventional flotation techniques to their limits.
 Desliming has so far been the most common pre-treatment strategy for handling these fractions, but comes along with a considerable loss of valuable minerals.

-The Division has already found out that for valuable ultra-fine minerals the process is not determined by the behavior of hydrophobic particles but by that of the hydrophilic ultra-fine gangue.
+The department has already found out that for valuable ultra-fine minerals the process is not determined by the behavior of hydrophobic particles but by that of the hydrophilic ultra-fine gangue.

 - Leistner, T.; Peuker, U. A.; Rudolph M.

 "How gangue particle size can affect the recovery of ultrafine and fine particles during froth flotation", Minerals Engineering 109(2017), 1-9